Working with standards is hard work

 - We support our customers and anyone who asks us for help with eLearning or LMS standards problems.

-- We collaborated with the industry to identify SCORM’s shortcomings and developed the initial version of xAPI (called Tin Can API) and continue to contribute to its evolution today.
+- We collaborated with the industry to identify SCORM’s shortcomings and developed the initial version of xAPI (called Tin Can API) and cmi5 (to handle all of the behaviors associated with launching xAPI content) while contributing to its evolution today.

 - We support at least 300 LMSs, more than half of the LRSs that exist, and millions of content deliveries every month with our various products.